Awards and Scholarships

 The Director’s Scholarship General Award will be awarded to the first-place winner of the Outstanding Abstract Awards.
 The top abstracts (up to five) remaining in contention will be granted the coveted HTCC Outstanding Abstract Awards.
 Students presenting an oral presentation or performance at the conference who submit a 400-word abstract for consideration are eligible for Outstanding Abstract Awards.
 Outstanding Abstract submissions may not be based on poster presentations.

-Submit a 400-word abstract to your honors director by March 1 to apply for this award.
+Submit a 400-word abstract to your Honors Program coordinator/director to apply for this award.

 Students may not apply directly to HTCC for this award.
-Nominations must come from the Honors Director.
+Nominations must come from an Honors coordinator/director.

 1. If your program director or coordinator decides to nominate you, you’ll need to write a 500-word personal essay addressing the three areas listed below.
 The document should be in doc, docx or rtf format.
 Be sure to include your NAME and the NAME OF YOUR COLLEGE at the top.